Medical certificates and reporting absences

-In order to submit an application for extenuating circumstances you should refer to the extenuating circumstances information.
+In order to submit an application for personal circumstances, you should refer to the personal circumstances information.
 For medical conditions you will be required to provide a medical certificate (that the University Health Centre can give you if you are registered).

-The following conditions are unlikely to be accepted as extenuating circumstances:
+The conditions unlikely to be accepted as personal circumstances are:

 - colds or known conditions such as hay fever; sore throats or sprains (other than in the writing hand/arm)

-- normal examination stress or anxiety experienced during revision or the assessment period (unless corroborated by medical evidence as a chronic condition and undergoing treatment)
+- normal examination stress or anxiety experienced during revision or the assessment period, unless corroborated by medical evidence as a chronic condition and you are undergoing treatment

-- non-serious domestic or personal disruptions (eg moving house, change of job, holidays, weddings, normal job pressure, failed travel arrangements, financial problems, oversleeping)
+- non-serious domestic, social or personal disruptions: moving house, change of job, holidays, weddings, normal job pressure, failed travel arrangements, financial difficulties, oversleeping

-- study-related circumstances – equipment failure including computing/printer problems (unless they occur in the examination itself), failure to make backup copies of work stolen or corrupted, bunching of deadlines/examinations, missing books, poor time management, misreading the examination timetable, taking the wrong examination
+- study-related circumstances: equipment failure including computing/printer difficulties (unless they occur in the examination itself), failure to have taken back-up copies for work stolen or corrupted, bunching of deadlines/examinations, missing books, poor time management, misreading the examination timetable, taking the wrong examination

 - difficulty with the English language

 - anxiety caused by visa issues

-- examination conditions – disruption in the examination room, excessive noise, behaviour of other students.
+- examination conditions: disruption in the examination room, excessive noise, behaviour of other students.
 Normally, these conditions will be reported to the invigilators who will pass the reports onto the faculty to be dealt with as appropriate.

 We are unable to provide retrospective medical certification (ie if you were recently unwell but have now recovered).
 We can only provide medical certification if you are currently unwell and this is confirmed at an examination at the University Health Centre or the Old School Surgery.

 How to obtain a medical certificate

-- If you believe there are grounds to submit an extenuating circumstances request because you are currently unwell, you should complete the standard university Medical Certificate of Illness form.
+- If you believe there are grounds to submit a personal circumstances request because you are currently unwell, you should complete the standard university Medical Certificate of Illness form.

 - You should then make an appointment for an examination at the University Health Centre, and bring the medical certification form with you.

 - The form will be completed in the GP/nurse practitioner’s time, and available for collection within one to three working days.